AccelerationNet/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.6.2.6 =
+= 1.7.0.4 =

-Version 1.6.2.6 is a bug fix update addressing a problem with multi page signup forms.
-Don't bother updating if you're not experiencing this issue.
+Version 1.7.0.4 is an important bugfix release for all users

 == Using the Plugin ==